 “Given the sheer number of inbound inquiries, accurately coordinating these facility use requests with existing school calendars proved to be extremely challenging,” shared Orin Williams, Assistant Superintendent, Facilities and Governmental Relations at SAUSD.
 “Ultimately, these circumstances resulted in our district facing an overwhelming backlog of over 600 facility use requests.”

 After learning about Facilitron at a conference, the district began the vetting process amongst peer districts who had experience with the platform.
 SAUSD was met with extensive positive feedback and opted to implement Facilitron in September 2018.
 Within only a few months, the backlogged requests were completely eliminated.
-The facilities management team is now also able to spend more time catering to each request, providing a higher level of service to all renters.
+The facilities management team is now able to spend more time catering to each request, providing a higher level of service to all renters.

 Facilitron offers a unique, holistic approach to building and managing a facility use program.
 The platform enables schools to execute a digital approval process that eliminates delays and bottlenecking by allowing departments to weigh in with approval at any time, without waiting on other departments to approve first.